Former F1 race director Michael Masi leaves FIA to relocate to Australia

 “He oversaw a three-year period as FIA Formula 1 Race Director and Safety Delegate following the sudden passing of Charlie Whiting in 2019, carrying out the numerous functions he was tasked with in a professional and dedicated manner.
 The FIA thanks him for his commitment and wishes him the best for the future.”

-Masi was thrust into the limelight towards the finale of last season, as he became embroiled in a battle between Mercedes and Red Bull as Hamilton and Verstappen battled week-in, week-out for the Drivers’ Championship.
+Masi was thrust into the limelight towards the end of last season, as he became embroiled in a battle between Mercedes and Red Bull as Hamilton and Verstappen fought for the Drivers Championship.

-It all came to a controversial conclusion in Abu Dhabi, with a late crash from Nicholas Latifi bringing out the safety car.
-With Verstappen pitting, his position behind Hamilton was obstructed by five lapped cars.
+It all came to a controversial conclusion in Abu Dhabi, with a late crash from Nicholas Latifi bringing out the safety car within a winner-takes-all race between Hamilton and Verstappen.
+With Verstappen pitting in second place, his position behind Hamilton was obstructed by five lapped cars.

-While Masi originally stated that those lapped cars would not be able to overtake the safety car, Masi then reversed his decision and announced the safety car would return to the pits ahead of the final lap and after some bartering from Christian Horner and Jonathan Wheatley at Red Bull.
+While Masi originally stated that those lapped cars would not be allowed to overtake the safety car, Masi then reversed his decision and announced the safety car would return to the pits ahead of the final lap and after some bartering from Christian Horner and Jonathan Wheatley at Red Bull.

-With Verstappen back right behind Hamilton, on fresher soft tyres, the Dutchman overtook the Brit to win his first World Championship amid uproar at Mercedes.
+With no cars between the two title protagonists, Verstappen was right back behind Hamilton, on fresher soft tyres and the Dutchman overtook the Brit in dramatic circumstances to win his first World Championship amid uproar at Mercedes.

+A report was published ahead of this year’s season-opening Grand Prix in Bahrain in March which detailed that Masi came under “immense pressure” from “distracting” radio exchanges from the two teams, before the “human error” of allowing those five cars the ability to unlap themselves, as opposed to more lapped cars behind Verstappen too.

 Register for free to continue reading